Easy Turkey Swedish Meatballs (with Ground Turkey)

 Note: I don’t recommend freezing the swedish meatball sauce.
 I would make that last minute and add the meatballs to it before serving.

-If you loved these Swedish meatballs with ground turkey I would appreciate it so much if you would give this recipe a star review!
+If you loved this turkey Swedish meatballs recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.